gabrielgt/EvergineDocs/recipes/Basic/Create-New-Scenes.md

 ![](images/CreateScene/AssetsDetails.jpg)

 Double click on Scenes folder.
-Such contains all those serialized as .wscene -XML actually-, which are later referenced from source code.
+Such contains all those serialized as .wscene, which are later referenced from source code.

 In a similar way as the white area behaves when right-clicking on it, at Windows Explorer or Mac OS X Finder, act in the same way within Asset Details, and choose Create Scene.